Kizeko/Kakiburi/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/) [![MIT License](https://img.shields.io/badge/Release-0.0.1-blue)](https://google.com)

-Kakiburi is a dataset of computer generated japanese characters (60x60 grayscale, 423,023 images).
+Kakiburi is a dataset of computer generated japanese characters (60x60 grayscale, 369,098 images).

-This dataset contains almost all used japanese characters ranging from hiragana, katakana and kanji to punctuation and special symbols.
+This dataset contains 7110 japanese characters ranging from hiragana, katakana and kanji to punctuation and special symbols.

 It was made by generating 60x60 grayscale images using commercial use ok fonts.
 ## Downloading the dataset

-You can download the dataset in a numpy array (.npy) format or download the images (.tar)
+You can download the dataset in a numpy array (.npy) format.

 File | Images | Download (Numpy format)
 --- | --- | --- |